ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 The players list shows all slots for a match.
 The bracket shows the number of available players in the match over the total amount of allowed players.

 Unlocked slots are still available and can be used by clicking on them.
-Slots with a closed lock besides them aren't accessible.
+Slots with a closed lock besides them are not accessible.
 Players are able to change their flag colour to blue/red if it is a team play.
 Hovering above a player bar will show the level, nation and [accuracy](/wiki/Gameplay/Accuracy) of the player in question.
 If `Free Mods` is enabled, it also shows the mods used by the player.

 The host can transfer its host rights to one of the other players, kick players, or unlock/lock the slots.